algorithmia-algorithms/OpenForecast/README.md

 This algorithm has two `modes`, **forecast** and **train**.
 To create a forecast you need a checkpoint model, which requires running a _train_ operation over at least part of your data.

 ### First time training
-When training a model on your data for the first time, there are some important things to consider
+When training a model on your data for the first time, there are some important things to consider.
+* First and foremost, the data _must_ be a file in csv format.
+* In this csv file each column denotes an independent variable, and each row denotes a data point.
+* Your data should be continuous, step wise operators make training more difficult.
+* **Each point in your dataset must be in temporal order.**
+Lets show you a quick example from a sine curve:
+[initial training data for sine curve dataset][initsined]

+Simple right?
+Lets also explore another dataset with two independent variables (this one is based on bitcoin price and transaction volume)
+[initial training data for bitcoin dataset][initbitd]

 ## Usage